mirage/irmin.org/data/tutorial/05_architecture.md

 ### The reference store

 It is a mutable store, used for _branches_.
 As in Git, branches are tags added to commits.
-A default branch is always available in Irmin, the `master`.
+A default branch is always available in Irmin, the `main`.
 Branches are useful when multiple processes access the store, to keep track of the state of each process.
 This type of store is also called an **atomic write**
 store: two independent processes can do some local modifications, but updating